 "The study released by the Prostate Cancer Foundation and the Gillette Prostate Cancer Challenge showed that almost three-quarters of men said they would be very likely to talk to their doctors about prostate cancer as a result of urging from the women in their lives," Senator Breslin said.
 "That means wives, daughters and sisters are our secret weapons when it comes to getting men to speak with physicians about this deadly disease."

-According to the American Cancer Society, one in every six men will get prostate cancer sometime in his lifetime.
-African-American men are at special risk for the disease, with the highest rate of prostate cancer in the world: one in four men.
+According to the American Cancer Society, about one in every six men will be diagnosed with prostate cancer during his lifetime.
+African-American men are at special risk for the disease, with the highest rate of prostate cancer in the world.
 Prostate cancer is the second-leading cause of male cancer-related death in the United States, but more than 99 percent of patients survive if the disease is detected and treated early.

-Screening for prostate cancer typically involves two steps: a blood test, known as PSA, and a physical examination of the prostate, called a digital rectal exam, or DRE.
-Screening can't show if you have the disease, only whether further tests are needed.
-While the American Cancer Society does not recommend routine testing for prostate cancer, they suggest men speak with their doctors about the risks and benefits of screening.
+Prostate cancer screening typically involves two steps: a blood test that measures prostate-specific antigen, or PSA; and a physical examination of the prostate, called a digital rectal exam, or DRE.
+While the American Cancer Society does not support routine testing for prostate cancer, they do suggest men speak with their doctors about the risks and benefits of screening.

-"New York families celebrate Father's Day in countless ways.
-Some hunt.
-Some fish.
-Some picnic at the park.
-But we all have one thing in common; it's called gratitude," said Senator Breslin.
-"So on this festive day, in addition to giving hugs, cards and gifts, let’s give thanks to the heroes we call Dad by urging them to get checked for prostate cancer, a silent killer."
+"New York families celebrate Father’s Day in countless ways.
+Some fish, some bike, some picnic in the park.
+But we all have one thing in common; it’s called gratitude," Senator Breslin concluded.
+"So on this festive day, in addition to giving hugs, cards and gifts, let’s give thanks to the heroes we call Dad by urging them to get checked for prostate cancer."

-For more information, call the American Cancer Society toll-free at 1-800-ACS-2345, available 24 hours a day, 7 days a week, or visit its web site at www.cancer.org.
+For more information, call the American Cancer Society toll-free at 1-800-ACS-2345, available 24 hours a day, 7 days a week, or visit their web site at www.cancer.org.